-- 6) Subgrants: Micro-grantee is not permitted to award subgrants-also referred to as subawards-with the funds from this Subgrant unless you have written approval from JSS in advance of issuing the subaward. - 7) Procurement rule-cannot discriminate against associates of the federal government: When buying any goods or services with funds from this micro-grant (this is known as a "procurement transaction"), micro-grantee must not discriminate against any person or business because of their status as an "associate of the federal government" (or because a person or entity is affiliated or owned by such an associate).
-A person or entity is an "associate of the federal government" if they are engaged or employed (in the past or at present) by or on behalf of the federal government-as an employee, contractor or subcontractor (at any tier), grant recipient or -subrecipient (at any tier), agent, or otherwise-in undertaking any work, project, or activity for or on behalf of (or in providing goods or services to or on behalf of) the federal government, and includes any applicant for such employment or engagement, and any person or entity committed by legal instrument to undertake any such work, project, or activity (or to provide such goods or services) in future. - 8) Human trafficking: Micro-grantee must comply with all U.S. Department of Justice requirements related to trafficking in persons.
+- 6) Micro-grantee is not permitted to award subgrants-also referred to as subawards-with the funds from this Subgrant unless you have written approval from JSS in advance of issuing the subaward. - goods or services with funds from this micro-grant (this is known as a "procurement transaction"), micro-grantee must not discriminate against any person or business because of their status as an "associate of the federal government" (or because a person or entity is affiliated or owned by such an associate).
+A person or entity is an "associate of the federal government" if they are engaged or employed (in the past or at present) by or on behalf of the federal government-as an employee, contractor or subcontractor (at any tier), grant recipient or -subrecipient (at any tier), agent, or otherwise-in undertaking any work, project, or activity for or on behalf of (or in providing goods or services to or on behalf of) the federal government, and includes any applicant for such employment or engagement, and any person or entity committed by legal instrument to undertake any such work, project, or activity (or to provide such goods or services) in future. - 8) Micro-grantee must comply with all U.S. Department of Justice requirements related to trafficking in persons.
 This includes, but is not limited to, the requirement micro-grantee and its employees must not engage in: - a) Severe forms of trafficking in persons - b) Procurement of a commercial sex act - c) Use of forced labor in the performance of the Subgrant - d) Acts that directly support or advance trafficking in persons.